-Teams need to initially develop a readiness plan for the General Data Protection Regulation (GDPR).
-This will likely comprise representatives of legal, IT and HR with support from staff from other departments.
+A GDPR compliance plan will ideally comprise representatives of legal, IT and HR and support from staff from other departments.

-They then need to identify all of the data held in the organisation, with particular care taken with sensitive information.
-They then need to document all the data, recording the purpose for its use, the location where it's stored, and the names of anyone who has access to it.
+Data needs to be identified and tracked on an ongoing basis, with particular care taken with sensitive information.
+All this data should be documented along with the the purpose for its use, the location where it's stored, and the names of anyone who has access to it.

-Procedures must be put in place for any data processing.
+Procedures should be in place to manage any data processing.
 Current practices may no longer be sufficient, as GDPR includes a number of new or strengthened data subject rights.
 The new list of individual rights reads as follows:

 - The right to be informed